progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 Insert 18333fig0901.png
 Figure 9-1.
 Simple version of the Git data model

 You can create your own tree.
 Git normally creates a tree by taking the state of your staging area or index and writing a tree object from it.
 So, to create a tree object, you first have to set up an index by staging some files.
-To create an index with a single entry—the first version of your text.txt file—you can use the plumbing command update-index.
+To create an index with a single entry — the first version of your text.txt file — you can use the plumbing command `update-index`.
 You use this command to artificially add the earlier version of the test.txt file to a new staging area.
-You must pass it the --add option because the file doesn’t yet exist in your staging area (you don’t even have a staging area set up yet) and --cacheinfo because the file you’re adding isn’t in your directory but is in your database.
+You must pass it the `--add` option because the file doesn’t yet exist in your staging area (you don’t even have a staging area set up yet) and `--cacheinfo` because the file you’re adding isn’t in your directory but is in your database.
 Then, you specify the mode, SHA-1, and filename:

 	$ git update-index --add --cacheinfo 100644 \
 	  83baae61804e65cc73a7201a7252750c76066a30 test.txt

-In this case, you’re specifying a mode of 100644, which means it’s a normal file.
-Other options are 100755, which means it’s an executable file; and 120000, which specifies a symbolic link.
-The mode is taken from normal UNIX modes but is much less flexible—these three modes are the only ones that are valid for files in Git (although other modes are used for directories and submodules).
+In this case, you’re specifying a mode of `100644`, which means it’s a normal file.
+Other options are `100755`, which means it’s an executable file; and `120000`, which specifies a symbolic link.
+The mode is taken from normal UNIX modes but is much less flexible — these three modes are the only ones that are valid for files (blobs) in Git (although other modes are used for directories and submodules).

-Now, you can use the write-tree command to write the staging area out to a tree object.
-No -w option is needed—calling write-tree automatically creates a tree object from the state of the index if that tree doesn’t yet exist:
+Now, you can use the `write-tree` command to write the staging area out to a tree object.
+No `-w` option is needed — calling `write-tree` automatically creates a tree object from the state of the index if that tree doesn’t yet exist:

 	$ git write-tree
 	d8329fc1cc938780ffdd9f94e0d364e0ea74f579